Burgestrand/V1.324/panels/README.md

 # Panels

-I ordered all panels in one go from [interglas.se](https://interglas.se/).
+All panels where ordered in one go from [interglas.se](https://interglas.se/).
 They were unable to accommodate measurements finer than whole millimeters, so I needed to adjust the DXFs from the official repository.

-I also noticed some of the DXFs had odd measurements where I expected them to be symmetric, so the DXFs needed to be redone anyway.
+This is where the adjusted drawings live.
+The original DXFs are from [VoronDesign/Voron-Trident](https://github.com/VoronDesign/Voron-Trident).

-I managed to adjust the measurements of all panels in-place except for the bottom, which I had to redo entirely.
-I was in a hurry so the bottom panel is the one with the widest margins.
+Interglas also wanted PDF drawings with annotated measurements.
+I might have gone a bit overboard.

 ## The Order